ZGaillard/BPMKP/README.md

 ## Submission report highlights

 This README plus `benchmark_analysis.ipynb` form the report I’m submitting with the code.
-Headline results on the provided `SMALL` batch (`benchmark_results/SMALL_results.csv`):
+Headline results on the provided `SMALL` batch (`benchmark_results/time-limit600_gap0.01_max-nodes1000/SMALL_results.csv`):

-- 179 runs loaded; ~59% solved to proven optimality and the rest stopped on the gap limit with tiny residual gaps.
+- 179 runs loaded; ~58.7% solved to proven optimality and ~41.3% stopped at the 1% gap limit.
-- Runtime is light: median 0.65s, 90th percentile < 1s, with one visible outlier around 221s (captured in the plots).
+- Runtime: median 0.64s, mean 12.74s, 90th percentile 38.06s, max 204s (heavy tails from a few hard instances).
-- Branching remains shallow (median 3 nodes, max 651), matching the design goal of strong root relaxations.
+- Branching remains shallow: median 3 nodes, mean ~40 nodes per instance.
 - The notebook writes plots/tables to `analysis_out/` so they can be dropped straight into the report without rerun.
 - If I add FK_* datasets later, I’ll re-run the notebook and append them as “extended benchmarks.”